rod773/claude-code/README.md

 ## Disclaimer

 This repository archives source code leaked from Anthropic's npm registry on **2026-03-31**.
 All original source code is the property of [Anthropic](https://www.anthropic.com).
 This is not an official release and is not licensed for redistribution.
-Contact [nichxbt](https://www.x.com/nichxbt) for any comments.
+Contact [aashuu ✦](https://x.com/warrioraashuu) for any comments.